Hailstorm8441/Flashcard-App/readme.md

 This probably isn't the best app because it is so inaccesable, but I mainly created it for my own benefit.

-To run the program just clone the repo and run the python file in
+To run the program just clone the repo and run the main.py file